 Cold / contrast shower for facial anti-ageing

-The same precautions taken for full or upper body cold / contrast showers, mentioned in the previous paragraph, also apply for the face / neck / décolletage: the cool/lukewarm cycle and the neutral cycle are essential to prevent you catching a cold.
+The same precautions taken for full or upper body cold/contrast showers, mentioned in the previous paragraph, also apply for the face/neck/décolletage areas: the cool/lukewarm cycle and the neutral cycle are essential to prevent you catching a cold.

 Of course, having a cold shower in the summer is much safer than doing so in the winter, so use your common sense on what is appropriate for your body.